prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

 > See how the frontmatter data and the html data are available and used in different ways.

 # Create a page using the template and Gatsby lifecycle APIs
-Gatsby has lifecycle APIs that let you control the website build flow like fetching data from different sources, creating pages from those fetched data and many more that you can find [here](https://www.gatsbyjs.org/docs/node-apis).
+Gatsby has lifecycle APIs that let you control the website build flow like fetching data from different sources, creating pages from those fetched data and many more that you can find <a target="_blank" href="https://www.gatsbyjs.org/docs/node-apis">here</a>.

 For our use case, we’ve already fetched data to be displayed using `gatsby-source-filesystem` from our local filesystem.
 We’ll now be using Gatsby’s node API `createPages` to use that data and create a page using the blog-template that we just created.